-Code Title Description Credits General Education WIC Prerequisite(s) Frequency MLL 357 Topics in Spanish Language and Hispanic Literature and Film This course centers on the advanced study of particular aspects of the Spanish language, Hispanic literature, and film.
-It may focus on a study of a literary move- ment or period (such as magic realism or avant-garde), a specific genre (such as short stories, greguerías, tales, or graphic novels); a theme (such as identity, travel, migrations, social changes, or representations of the city), a famous author (such as Federico Garcia Lorca, Gabriel Garcia Marquez, or Juan Jose Millas), or a famous film director (Pedro Almodovar, Benicio del Toro, or Juan Jose Campanella).
+Code Title Description Credits General Education WIC Prerequisite(s) Frequency Cross- listed MLL 3[4-9]NN Topics in Spanish Language and Hispanic Literature and Film This course centers on the advanced study of particular aspects of the Spanish language, Hispanic literature, and film.
+It may focus on a study of a literary movement or period (such as magic realism or avant-garde), a specific genre (such as short stories, greguerías, tales, or graphic novels); a theme (such as identity, travel, migrations, social changes, or representations of the city), a famous author (such as Federico Garcia Lorca, Gabriel Garcia Marquez, or Juan Jose Millas), or a famous film director (Pedro Almodovar, Benicio del Toro, or Juan Jose Campanella).
 This course is taught in Spanish.
 It may be repeated for credit on different topics.
+[The codes MLL 3451-3475 are reserved for this course.]
 3 Cr.
 6 ECTS Cr.
-Case Studies in Textual Analysis ENG 102, a Principles of Textual Analysis course, and proficiency in Spanish at the upper- intermediate level (which may be satisfied with MLL 256, MLL 257, or a placement test).
-MLL 257 is recommended for the Principles of Textual Analysis course Offered once every two years MLL 415 Advanced French The course focuses on oral and written expression, grammar skills, and expansion of vocabulary to increase communicative fluency and accuracy at the advanced level.
-It provides students with the opportunity to improve their speaking pro- ficiency in a variety of contexts through class discussions, group conversations, individual oral presentations, and projects.
-Students also develop their writing skills based on authentic French texts, selected to illustrate styles and levels of contemporary written French.
-The course provides continued reading and listening practice, and effective language learning strategies.
+Case Studies in Textual Analysis ENG 1002, a Principles of Textual Analysis course, and proficiency in Spanish at the upper-inter- mediate level (which may be satisfied with MLL 2056, MLL 2057, or a placement test).
+MLL 2057 is recommend- ed for the Principles of Textual Analysis course Offered once every two years MLL 4015 Advanced French The course focuses on oral and written expression, grammar skills, and expansion of vocabulary to increase communicative fluency and accuracy at the advanced level.
+It provides students with the opportunity to improve their speaking proficiency in a variety of contexts through class discussions, group conversations, individual oral presentations, and projects.
+Students also de- velop their writing skills based on authentic French texts, selected to illustrate styles and levels of contemporary written French.
+The course provides contin- ued reading and listening practice, and effective language learning strategies.
 It also fosters the study of topical issues in contemporary French-speaking societies and cultures.
 3 Cr.
 6 ECTS Cr.
-MLL 301, or MLL 317, or permission from the instructor Offered once every two years MLL 425 Advanced German The course focuses on oral and written expression, grammar skills, and expansion of vocabulary to increase communicative fluency and accuracy at the advanced level.
+MLL 3001, or MLL 3[4-9]NN in French, or a placement test before regis- tration (with a signed permis- sion from the instructor) Offered once every two years MLL 4025 Advanced German The course focuses on oral and written expression, grammar skills, and expansion of vocabulary to increase communicative fluency and accuracy at the advanced level.
 It provides students with the opportunity to improve their speaking proficiency in a variety of contexts through class discussions, group conversations, individual oral presentations, and projects.
-Students also develop their writing skills based on authentic German texts, selected to illustrate styles and levels of contemporary written German.
-The course provides continued reading and listening practice, and effective language learning strategies.
+Students also devel- op their writing skills based on authentic German texts, selected to illustrate styles and levels of contemporary written German.
+The course provides contin- ued reading and listening practice, and effective language learning strategies.
 It also fosters the study of topical issues in contemporary German-speaking societies and cultures.
 3 Cr.
 6 ECTS Cr.
-MLL 302, or MLL 327, or permission from the instructor Offered once every two years
+MLL 3002, or MLL 3[4-9]NN in German, or a placement test before regis- tration (with a signed permis- sion from the instructor) Offered once every two years